 SMART Transportation Division Executive Board member Phillip Craig, who served as United Transportation Union vice general chairperson on the property when it was previously owned by Dakota, Minnesota & Eastern Railroad, was delighted to return his former members to the SMART fold.

-“I was the general chairperson back when the property was owned by the DM&E and we organized it 25 years ago.
+“I was the vice general chairperson back when the property was owned by the DM&E and we organized it 25 years ago.
 I went out to the property prior to it being sold and the employees all felt good about SMART representation.
 So, I called Washington and I talked with Alternate National Legislative Director John Risch, and then Transportation Division Director of Organizing Rich Ross, and we went out there,” Craig said.

 “When we organized it the first time, it took three years.
 This time it took less than 90 days.”

-Ross said that when SMART organizers began passing out literature to RP&E employees, railroad officials asked workers to delay a representation vote for a year or so while the company instituted new work rules.
+Ross said that when SMART organizers began passing out literature to RCP&E employees, railroad officials asked workers to delay a representation vote for a year or so while the company instituted new work rules.

 He said the employees saw no need to postpone the election.
 “No deal.”